egemoroglu/Lotec-Challenge-5/README.md

 - Lambda functions must be configured for both user server and todo server
 - For both lambda functions api gateways must be configured to expose the lambda functions
 - Cognito must be configured for authorization and authentication

+Please replace the AWS credentials with your own credentials